-Conducting a high-level competitive analysis is crucial to your online success.
+Conducting a high-level competitive analysis can branch off into different kinds of online success.
 Often, your most significant opportunities come from your competitors’ data.

 The first step into developing a competitive analysis strategy is determining who your competitors are.
 Once you’ve established who they are, you can dig into their strategies and walk away with actionable data.